Behavioural Economics

 Loss aversion

-Loss aversion is an important Behavioural Economic concept associated with prospect theory and is encapsulated in the expression “losses loom larger than gains”.
+Loss aversion is an important Behavioural Economics concept associated with prospect theory and is encapsulated in the expression “losses loom larger than gains”.
 It is thought that the pain of losing is psychologically about twice as powerful as the pleasure of gaining, and since people are more willing to take risks to avoid a loss, loss aversion can explain differences in risk-seeking versus aversion.
 In many ways, much of marketing exploits Fear and Loss aversion to good effect.

 Priming

 Priming is a technique and process applied in psychology that engages people in a task or exposes them to stimuli.
 The prime consists of meanings (e.g. words) that activate associated memories (schema, stereotypes, attitudes, etc.).
 This process may then influence people’s performance on a subsequent task.
-In qualitative market research (e.g. focus groups) it is often important not to prime unless a particular state/frame of mind is required.
+In qualitative market research (e.g. focus groups), it is often important not to prime unless a particular state/frame of mind is required.

 Confirmation bias